-One of the most important reasons for those with alcoholism to seek help at an alcohol detox center is because of how many negative impacts drinking can have on your health.
-This is because repeated alcohol abuse can cause a number of different problems with many different parts of your body.
-It can cause problems with your heart, including heart disease, irregular heartbeat, high blood pressure, and stroke.
+One of the reasons those with alcoholism seek treatment at an alcohol detox center is that drinking can negatively affect a person’s overall health.
+Repeated alcohol abuse can cause a number of different problems with many different parts of your body.
+For one, alcoholism can cause problems with your heart, including heart disease, irregular heartbeat, high blood pressure, and stroke.

 The Symptoms of Alcoholism

 - Giving up hobbies or social activities in order to drink

 While not every person with a drinking problem will have all of the same symptoms, the more of these issues you have, the worse your alcohol addiction likely is.